tanishirai/Speed-Typing-Test/README.md

+In cases of discussion and changes, contact : www.linkedin.com/in/deepti-gupta-775736289

 # Speed Typing Test

 Welcome to the Speed Typing Test project!
 This web application allows users to test their typing speed and accuracy through a simple interface.
 Users are presented with random passages to type, and upon submission, their results including words per minute (WPM) and accuracy percentage are displayed.